 A dental crown can be understood as a covering that is put on your tooth to make your tooth stronger, improve its functionality and increase its visual appeal.
 They are extremely helpful for patients whose teeth have been damaged due to tooth decay.
 They can also be used when teeth have been damaged or broken due to injury or old metal fillings.
 Once installed properly, dental crowns can last for several years, provided you take adequate care of them.

 Receiving a dental crown can be a daunting experience.
 It can be necessary for a variety of reasons.
 Crowns are often used to protect a weakened tooth or to hold together a cracked tooth.
 It can help restore a tooth that is already broken.
-A crown can support a tooth that has received a large filling or has been severely worn down.
-It can also be cosmetic to cover a dental implant or to cover a misshaped tooth.
+A crown can support a tooth that has had a large filling or has been severely worn down, or restore a dental implant.
+It can also be cosmetic, to cover a misshaped tooth.

 Metal – Metal crowns are durable and withstand biting and chewing forces.
 They are often made out of gold, platinum, or other base-metal alloys.
 They rarely chip or break and are a good choice for molars.

 Porcelain-Fused Metal – These types of crowns are colour-matched to the rest of your teeth and are a hybrid where the porcelain is used to match existing teeth, but the metal is needed for strength.
 The porcelain can be prone to chipping or breaking, however.